Relativity and decoherence of spacetime superpositions: Relativity of Spacetime Superpositions

-However, once the gravitational disturbance has had time to propagate, each branch of the two-particle state will source, in general, a different metric depending on the relative distance between the particles in that branch:
+The argument of Ref.\ \cite{christodoulou2019possibility} is that immediately after the superpositions are created, the external metric $| g \rangle$ produced by both particles has not had time to change appreciably, We introduced the notation $| \psi_\mrm{GIE}^{(g)} \rangle$ to highlight that this is the argument made in Ref.\ \cite{christodoulou2019possibility}, distinct from Refs.\ \cite{bose2017spin,marletto2017gravitationally} (for which we use the notation $| \psi_\mrm{GIE} \rangle$).
+Once the gravitational disturbance has had time to propagate, the authors of Ref.\ \cite{christodoulou2019possibility} argue that each branch of the two-particle state will source, in general, a different metric depending on the relative distance between the particles in that branch:

-where $g_{ij}$, $i,j = R,L$ denote the respective metrics.
-They further argue that such a scenario no longer represents a semiclassical spacetime but a genuine superposition of metrics.
-This is true when referring to the metric generated by both particles, each in superposition.
+where $g(x_1^A,x_2^B)$, $A,B = R,L$ denote the respective two-body metrics sourced jointly by both particles at positions $x_1^A, x_2^B$.
+They further remark that such a scenario no longer represents a semiclassical spacetime but a genuine superposition of metrics.
+This is true when referring to the metric generated by both particles.

-However the GIE proposal does not depend on a geometry that is sourced by both particles.
-The result of the proposed interferometric measurements depend on the gravitational interaction between the two particles.
-Thus, the metric involved can be interpreted as that sourced by, say, particle $i = 1$ (this choice being arbitrary), and despite the point made by Christodolou and Rovelli, the proposed setup of Fig.\ \ref{fig:gie} can be reinterpreted as an interference experiment on classical space-time, where a `source' particle follows a fixed trajectory while the other undergoes a suitably adapted interference experiment, using our framework developed in the earlier section.
+However, despite the fact that Eq.\ (\ref{eq15}) features four (in-principle) different states of the metric, the GIE proposal (nor its generalisation to a superposition of metrics in Ref.\ \cite{christodoulou2019possibility}) does not depend on a geometry that is sourced by both particles.
+The results are derived from gravitational interaction \textit{between} the two particles and thus the metric involved can be interpreted as sourced by, say, particle $i = 1$ (this choice being arbitrary), and the setup of Fig.\ \ref{fig:gie} can be reinterpreted as a specific four-path interference experiment but on a fixed classical spacetime.

+To see this explicitly (i.e.\ that GIE can be re-interpreted as though one of the particles sources a classical metric for the other), let us first consider the Hamiltonian of particle 2 with mass $m_2$, located at coordinate $x_2^{D'}$ (where $D' = L, R$), in the background sourced by particle 1 with mass $m_1$, located at coordinate $x_1^{D}$ (where $D = L , R $).
+Denoting the relative distance between them as $x_0 = | x_2^{D'} - x_1^D |$, this is given by

+where the notation $g_{00} (x_0), g_{ij}(x_0)$ denotes that the metric components are functions of $x_0$, and $P^i$, for $i = 1,2,3$ are the components of the momentum operator (which we set to zero in the second line, since Refs.\ \cite{bose2017spin,marletto2017gravitationally,christodoulou2019possibility} assume fixed trajectories).
+Now, for the post-Newtonian background introduced earlier, Eq.\ (\ref{eq9}), with components